Active Multi-Object Exploration and Recognition via Tactile Whiskers: Whisker Sensor Design

 \section{Whisker Sensor Design}

 A prototype of a novel artificial whisker sensor is presented.
-The sensor's working principle is similar to the sensing mechanism of rodent animals' vibrissae.
-The whisker based tactile sensing device consists of three parts: 1) whisker-based sensing probe, which was created by plastic-based soft materials that can transduce the contact force through deformation, and 2) a barometer based pressure sensing device that interface with the whisker rod, and 3) a programmable microprocessor for data processing and communication.
+This device consists of three parts: 1) whisker filament, which was created by plastic-based soft materials that can propagate the contact force, and 2) a barometer based pressure sensing device which works as the ``receptor'', and 3) a programmable microprocessor for data processing and communication. {\revcolor{red}Note that, using a barometer sensor as the signal receptor enables high pressure sensitivity, which in turn, allows the detection of minor contact forces without disruption to the environment.}

-Five barometers were soldered on the top surface of a Printed Circuit Board (PCB) with a pentagonal layout, as shown in Fig.~\ref{fig:hardware_system}.
-Plastic tubes with a diameter of 6 mm and a height of 7 mm were then fixed on the barometers using epoxy resin (Devcon).
-Ecoflex 00-30 (Smooth-On) was applied to connect the whiskers with the barometers.
+Five barometers were soldered on the top surface of a Printed Circuit Board (PCB), as shown in Fig.~\ref{fig:hardware_system}. {\revcolor{red}Each PCB board was designed in a pentagon shape to allow interfacing with other boards seamlessly.
+This feature can be utilized to build a larger whisker array, which can be arranged as a partial surface with an icosahedron shape (e.g., soccer ball).} Plastic tubes with a diameter of 6 mm and a height of 7 mm were then fixed on the barometers using epoxy resin (Devcon). {\revcolor{red} The size of the tube fits the barometer unit's size, which ensures the barometer to be in an airtight chamber.} Ecoflex 00-30 (Smooth-On) was applied to connect the whiskers with the barometers.
 Part A and part B of Ecoflex were mixed uniformly at a weight ratio of 1:1 and degassed for 10 min under a vacuum condition.
 Then, the Ecoflex was injected into the plastic tubes using a syringe.
-Each whisker with a diameter of 0.8 mm and a length of 7 cm was then inserted into a plastic tube.
-The whiskers were fixed horizontally with the assistance of a supporting skeleton.
+Each whisker with a diameter of 0.8 mm and a length of 7 cm was then inserted into a plastic tube. {\revcolor{red}This diameter provides sufficient stiffness to propagate the deformation of the whisker tip to the gel layer, and allows good sensitivity to detect contact events.
+While a wide range of diameters could be applied as well, smaller diameters (less than 0.25mm) reduce the signal magnitude significantly, making contact detection a more challenging task.
+In terms of lengths, longer lengths can facilitate a larger detection range.
+However, this would lead to a larger positional offset when in contact, which may decrease the accuracy of contact localization.} Next, the whiskers were fixed horizontally with the assistance of a supporting skeleton.
 Finally, the PCB with fixed whiskers were cured in an oven at 65 $^{\circ}$C for an hour to crosslink the Ecoflex.
 After curing, the whole PCB was attached to the tool flange (3D printed using PLA).